 In fact, a thirty-year-old male can easily spend less on a term life insurance policy than they would for a 128 GB iPhone 7 Plus through Apple’s monthly payment plan.
 Of course, your final premium will depend on your personal details, but this example does go to show that the price of a term life insurance policy is in line with many other low monthly expenses you might incur.

 Be aware, too, that just because some whole life insurance agents may try to sell you on an expensive financial product doesn’t mean that all life insurance agents are out to get you.
-Term life insurance agents can help you shop for the policy that fits your needs by giving you unbiased advice and guidance.
+But you want to go into your life insurance search prepare.

 For more life insurance shopping advice, visit our Life Insurance Learn Center.